Flowpoint Marketing

 You leave with a short priority list and a straight recommendation: what we would own if you hire us, what is better in-house, or a mix.
 The next step is whatever fits your business.

 First-call detail lives on your first call.
-If you are comparing plans first, start with pricing.
+If you are comparing pricing first, start with pricing.

 For vertical fit, see the industries index.
 For named work, the case study list.
-When you are ready, Get a Free Lead Audit.
+When you are ready, Run my free website audit.

 After the audit

 The audit is a standalone conversation.
-If you want to work together, we schedule a scoping call: we match how you operate to a plan (Launch, Growth, or Scale: see pricing), set initial priorities, and agree on who owns which pieces.
+If you want to work together, we schedule a scoping call: we clarify whether you need a website build, scoped website care, or a growth retainer (see pricing), set initial priorities, and agree on who owns which pieces.
 If the timing is not right, you still have the readout to use with your team or another partner.

 What working together looks like